Managing Director, MicroDoc

 Nominee for sustaining member representative

-|e-mail:||hka at microdoc.com|
+|email:||hka at microdoc.com|

 Hans Kamutzki is co-founder and Managing Director of MicroDoc, Munich.
 He studied Physics and Computer Science in Bonn and Munich, Germany and focused on realtime image processing and process control in the early days of his professional work.
 For a "device and algorithm for the automatic detection of objects" he was co-awarded a German and European patent.
 After many years of development and project management practice in Smalltalk and Java, Hans now runs the Embedded Java operations at MicroDoc.

 MicroDoc is a software consultancy and product development business founded in 1991 by Hendrik Hoefer and Hans Kamutzki.
 In the 90s, MicroDoc's focus was on object oriented programming with Smalltalk.
-Hans Kamutzki was a main contributor to a MicroDoc product called "Objects for Notes", a technical Smalltalk to Lotus Notes gateway that was licensed to IBM in 1995.
+Hans Kamutzki was a main contributor to a MicroDoc product called "Objects for Notes," a technical Smalltalk to Lotus Notes gateway that was licensed to IBM in 1995.
 He worked as a technical and operational liaison between MicroDoc and IBM and spent several months with integration work in the RTP labs in Raleigh, NC and on other lab engagements.
 Even before Java became mainstream, MicroDoc invested in this technology and provided a number of product components to the international market of reusable components.
 Among these products are Java based persistence frameworks, an EJB persistency container and a variety of migration and quality assurance tools as well as some contributions to IBM's VisualAge for Java product.
 MicroDoc's work with Eclipse started in 2002 with an IDE migration project for a large airline.
 Eclipse has become a universal tool within MicroDoc since then.
 Eclipse is used as a development platform, but also heavily as a runtime environment for RCP and eRCP clients and server applications.
-As MicroDoc is building end to end solutions (starting on the mainframe and scaling down to mobile and embedded devices), the Eclipse RCP/eRCP platforms are essential building blocks for harmonizing the architecture in many MicroDoc projects today.
-As a Managing Directory, Hans is in charge for the embedded Java business as well as legal and contractual matters within MicroDoc today.
+As MicroDoc is building end-to-end solutions (starting on the mainframe and scaling down to mobile and embedded devices), the Eclipse RCP/eRCP platforms are essential building blocks for harmonizing the architecture in many MicroDoc projects today.
+As a Managing Director, Hans is in charge of the embedded Java business as well as legal and contractual matters within MicroDoc today.